 Production: This category is comprised by the products, including components, PCBs, cables, assembly etc.

 How?
 This is difficult to estimate, despite extensive research.
 We've found very few resources with CO2 rates for PCBs or similar electronics devices.
 We currently use a rate per device inspired by tables from 'Materials and the Environment: Eco-informed Material Choice'.
 Further, we've triangulated using e.g. CO2 estimates for the production of smart phones and other electronics.
 We'd be interested in alternative sources that are specific to the footprint of e.g. PCBs.
-The current rate we use is ~7 KG CO2 per product bundle (CAN logger + adapter cable).
+The current rate we use is 4 KG CO2 per device (CANedge, CANmod, CLX000) and 2 KG per cable/accessory.

 Based on our crude research, the CO2 offset rates range from 0.1 EUR to 30 EUR across most compensation schemes.
 We've found that the most popular offsetting pages use rates between 10 EUR and 25 EUR.